-First, click the gear icon for your workspace in the left-hand menu.
+First, click on your workspace name in the left panel:

 If you demote a Doc Maker to an Editor, they will no longer be able to make their own docs.
 Any docs they previously created will become read-only unless you transfer ownership of those docs to another Doc Maker (see how to transfer doc ownership here).

 Note: From a billing perspective, demoting a Doc Maker will reflect on your next bill.
 You will see a prorated credit that is equal to the amount of time the user was no longer a Doc Maker in your billing cycle.